littensy/pretty-react-hooks/src/use-event-listener/README.md

 If the listener is `undefined`, the previous listener will be disconnected.

-The `listener` parameter is memoized automatically, and will not cause a reconnect if it changes.
+The `listener` parameter is memoized for you, and will not cause a reconnect if it changes.

 ### ⚙️ Options